 A: No

-A:The City park has charcoal grills available after your trip that are free to use or you can reserve the shelter and park area for a fee by calling 231.652.1657.
+A:The City park has charcoal grills available after your trip.
+They are free to use or you can reserve the shelter and park area for a fee by calling 231.652.1657.

 A: The boat launches at Croton, Pine, HighRollway, Henning, City of Newaygo / Train Bridge, New Bridge and Anderson Flats all have port-o-lets; otherwise you "Go" to the woods.
 Take care to keep off private property and as always, please be discreet and DO NOT relieve yourself within sight of others, especially children!
 There are no places to purchase food or drink while on the river so take it with you.
 Never take a river trip without plenty of cold drinks for everyone.